sternenseemann/buchstabensuppe/README.md

 ## demo

-if you want to play around with the font rendering in binary mode you can use the dry run mode of the supplied `./bs-renderflipdot.exe` (or `./result/bin/bs-renderflipdot` if you use nix) binary.
+if you want to play around with the font rendering in binary mode you can use the dry run mode of the `bs-renderflipdot` (in `./result/bin` with Nix, `./build` with meson) binary.

-Run `./bs-renderflipdot.exe -?` for usage instructions and don't forget `-n` for dry running!
+Run `bs-renderflipdot -?` for usage instructions and don't forget `-n` for dry running!

 ```
-$ ./bs-renderflipdot.exe -f fonts/unifont.ttf -f fonts/unifont_upper.ttf -n "Greetings ❣️" 2>/dev/null
+$ bs-renderflipdot -f /path/to/unifont.ttf -f /path/to/unifont_upper.ttf -n "Greetings ❣️" 2>/dev/null

                                                                                     ███ ███
                                                                                    █████████